X

 Rights of the data subject

-(1) Revocation of consent
+(1) Withdrawal of consent

 (2) Right to confirmation

-(3) Right to information
+(3) Right of access

-a. the purposes of processing;
+a. the purposes of the processing;

-b. the categories of personal data being processed;
+b. the categories of personal data concerned;

 g. where the personal data are not collected from the data subject, any available information as to their source;